alirios/RogueCaves/readme.md

 * Audio.
 * Optimize the update() function in Pygcurse.
 * Let game run headless.
+* Only let ALife clip if the two have active paths.

 Bugs
 ----
 * ALife still occasionally teleports due to pathing errors.
 * ALife continues to calculate paths that broke in the past.
+* ALife adds broken paths to cache to prevent freezes.
 * Crash on line 179 of pathfinding.py.
-* Only let ALife clip if the two have active paths.

 Current Version: 04.11.2012A
 ----------------------------